World Curling Championships: Competition format

+Men's and Women's

 The first two world championships, held as competitions between Scotland and Canada, were held as five-game series between the two nations.
 Upon the addition of the United States in 1961, the format was changed to a double round robin preliminary round with a three-team knockout round at the conclusion of the round robin.
 The knockout round was removed for the next two championships.
 With the addition of more teams, a single round robin preliminary round with a four-team knockout round was implemented in 1971.
 The championships occurring from 1968 to 1970 included three-team knockout rounds instead of four-team knockout rounds.
 The knockout round format was adjusted from single-elimination to the Page playoff system in 2005.

 In the championships held from 1971 to 1985, third place was awarded to either the team that lost in the semifinal of a three-team knockout round or the higher-seeded team among the losing teams of a four-team knockout round.
 A bronze medal game was added to the knockout round in 1986, but bronze medal games were not held from 1989 to 1994, during which bronze medals were awarded to the teams that lost in the semifinals.

 Until 2017 format of the world championships used a twelve team round-robin preliminary round, after which the top four teams advance to a knockout round held using the Page playoff system.